Safezone-Cartons/oreilly-katas-2024/Solution/Conceptual.md

 ### C2 - Edge Gateway Container Diagram

 The centralized Central Hub, located in each Hospital is responsible for up to 500 patients.
+This system will be set up for handling outages and redundancy

 ![](../assets/diagrams/c2-level-diagram-system-hub-container.jpg)